 This depends on how deep the scratch is.
 There are special polishing pads and compounds that are able to polish out mild windscreen scratches.
 However, the method is labor intensive and the results can leave distortion in the glass.

-It is often more cost effective to have the windscreen replaced with a generic glass when possible.
+It’s more cost effective to have the windscreen replaced with a generic glass.
 However, acceptations to this rule would be if you had an exotic vehicle with parts that were difficult or expensive to obtain.

 Windscreen replacements are never free.
 However, you may be able to claim one if your policy has a zero excess or a paid windscreen option.
-If you have an excess of several hundred dollars or more it may not be worth while making a windscreen claim.
-It may be more cost effective to simply pay for the replacement yourself as often the insurance excess amount is more than replacement itself.
-Call us for advice.
+If you have an excess of several hundred dollars or more, it may not be worth while making a windscreen claim.
+It may be more cost effective to simply pay for the replacement yourself as often the insurance excess amount is more than replacement.

 This depends on the kind of policy you selected.
 Unless you have opted for full comprehensive insurance, or have specifically paid extra for a windscreen option.
 Then it’s likely you will have to pay an excess for a windscreen insurance claim.